Peanut allergy: Immunotherapy

 Immunotherapy involves attempts to reduce allergic sensitivity by repeated exposure to small amounts of peanut products.
 Evidence as of 2019, however, has found that it increases rather than decreases the risk of serious allergies.
 None of these are considered ready for use in people outside of carefully conducted trials.
 A 2012 Cochrane Review concluded that more research was needed.
 Sublingual immunotherapy involves putting gradually increasing doses of an allergy extract under a person's tongue.
 The extract is then either spat or swallowed.
 As of 2014, the evidence did not show that this was safe or effective.
 Epicutaneous immunotherapy involves giving the allergen through a patch and has also been researched.

 In September 2014, the U.S. Food and Drug Administration (FDA) granted fast track designation, and in June 2015, granted breakthrough therapy designation to AR101 for peanut allergy in ages 4–17.
 AR101 was studied in the PALISADE international, multicenter, randomized, double-blind, placebo-controlled study.

 In September 2019, the Allergenic Products Advisory Committee (APAC) of the Center for Biologics Evaluation and Research (CBER) voted to support the use of peanut allergen powder (Palforzia) for peanut allergy.
 The price has not been set as of September 2019, but is proposed to be between US$3,000 and US$20,000 per year.

 In January 2020, peanut allergen powder was approved in the United States to mitigate allergic reactions, including anaphylaxis, that may occur with accidental exposure to peanuts.
 Treatment with peanut allergen powder may be initiated in individuals ages four through 17 years with a confirmed diagnosis of peanut allergy and may be continued in individuals four years of age and older.
 Those who take peanut allergen powder must continue to avoid peanuts in their diets.

-On 15 October 2020, the European Medicines Agency (EMA) issued a favourable opinion for Palforzia.
-This medicine will be available as an oral powder in capsules (0.5, 1, 10, 20 and 100 mg) and as an oral powder in sachets (300 mg).
+In October 2020, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Palforzia, intended for desensitizing children and adolescents to peanut allergy.
+It was approved for medical use in the European Union in December 2020.